motla/vue-serial/README.md

 // Function to ask the user to select which serial device to connect async function user_connect () {
-  // try { // in your application, encapsulate in a try/catch to manage errors if(serial.isOpen) await serial.close();
+  if(serial.isOpen) await serial.close(); // in your application, encapsulate in a try/catch to manage errors else {
-  else {
     await serial.connect(); // can be `serial.connect([{ usbVendorId:1027 }])` to select only FTDI devices for example
     if(serial.isOpen) {